jefersonf/kanji-kana-frequency-counter/README.md

 # kanji-kana-frequency-counter

+Scraper tool!

-Scraping tool of the most common kanji and kana characters on a website
+Find the most common kanji and kana characters on a website.

 # Usage